amcanna1ly/Fake-News-Detection-Using-Machine-Learning/README.md

 ###### This project was developed as part of the Advanced Business Analytics coursework at the University of Alabama at Birmingham.
 ---

+## Future Plans

+As this project continues to evolve beyond the classroom, the following enhancements and features are planned for future development:
+Dockerization

+    Package the entire project in a Docker container to ensure consistent environment setup, simplify deployment, and streamline collaboration.

+    Create a docker-compose configuration to separate model serving logic from the front-end UI, enabling modular architecture and easier maintenance.

+### Front-End Interface

+    Develop a user-friendly graphical interface using Flask, Streamlit, or a similar framework to allow users to input articles or headlines and receive real-time predictions.

+    Include visualization features to show confidence scores, model explanations (e.g., feature importance), and prediction history.

+### Model Improvements

+    Experiment with more advanced NLP techniques, such as transformer-based models (e.g., BERT, RoBERTa) to improve classification accuracy and robustness.

+    Fine-tune hyperparameters and expand the training dataset to better generalize across diverse sources and writing styles.

+### API Development

+    Expose a RESTful or GraphQL API to allow external applications to programmatically interact with the fake news detection model.

+    Implement rate-limiting, logging, and authentication for security and monitoring.

+### Logging and Feedback

+    Add backend logging of prediction requests (with user consent) for performance analysis and retraining.

+    Introduce optional user feedback mechanisms to flag incorrect predictions and continuously improve model performance.

+### Deployment

+    Deploy the app on a cloud platform (e.g., Heroku, AWS, or Render) for public access and demonstration purposes.

+    Enable HTTPS support and basic user session management if needed for persistent usage or feedback tracking.

+---

 ## License
    MIT License